safl/yace/docs/source/model/yaml.rst

 ====

 A **yace** Interface Model (``yim``) file, is YAML formated document where some keys in the document have *special* meaning.
+This is what one might call an interface definition language (:idl:`idl <>`).
+By design this is similar to the module definitions you find in projects like :swig:`swig <>`.

+However, unlike other **IDLs**, then ``yim`` does not define a new grammer that you have to learn.
+Rather it is object-oriented description of the entities formated in YAML.
+Each document in the ``yim`` thus refers to a class described in section ...

 The document is layed out as:

 .. literalinclude:: 000_layout.yaml
    :language: yaml